What is the Rating?

 The Need for Rating Management

 Accordingly, organizations that adopt this system are required to be aware of the weakness of this system at all times.
 Please understand that fair rating operations and strict controls are necessary.
-It’s never easy, and the NCS has several staff members in the Rating Department working to ensure fair operations.
+It’s never easy, and the Japan Chess Federation has several staff members in the Rating Department working to ensure fair operations.

-In Japan, JCA had been calculating the rating using the method unique in Japan and updating the rating every two months, however, from February 2019, the NCS has become the official national rating, which is calculated in about the same way as FIDE’s and updated monthly.
+In Japan, JCA had been calculating the rating using the method unique in Japan and updating the rating every two months, however, from February 2019, the Japan Chess Federation has become the official national rating, which is calculated in about the same way as FIDE’s and updated monthly.

 Increase the Rating

-Join NCS and participate in official games.
-You can get an NCS rating by participating.
+Join Japan Chess Federation and participate in official games.
+You can get a national rating by participating.
 The goal of many chess players is to increase their rating.
 Increase/decrease of your rating encourages you to continue playing.

-The FIDE rating is the most prestigious chess rating in the world and the NCS encourages players to gain it.
+The FIDE rating is the most prestigious chess rating in the world and the Japan Chess Federation encourages players to gain it.
 You will want to participate in the FIDE official tournaments.
-You can easily earn a FIDE rating by joining the NCS.
+You can easily obtain a FIDE rating by joining the Japan Chess Federation.

 About Rating Reports

-Regarding the NCS sanctioned games, the following a, b, and c should be reported for each tournament (meeting).
+Regarding the Japan Chess Federation sanctioned games, the following a, b, and c should be reported for each tournament (meeting).

-- ) Name, date, time, place, Rapid-or-not, and name of the person in charge of the tournament
+- a) Name, date, time, place, Rapid-or-not, and name of the person in charge of the tournament

-- ) Participant list (NCS-ID, name in Romaji)
+- b) Participant list (Japan Chess Federation-ID, name in Romaji)

-- ) Match results (white romanized name, result, and black romanized name)
+- c) Match results (white name in Romaji, result, and black name in Romaji)

-We would like to recommend for you to use the template form for submitting the report if possible.
+We would like to recommend for you to use the template form for submitting the report.

-To make the process even easier, we recommend you to use the software “Swiss-manager” to run the tournament, where you only need to send us the tournament (or club) name for the report.
+To make the process even easier, we recommend you to use the software “Swiss-Manager” to run the tournament, where you only need to send us the tournament (or club) name and Chess-Results link for the report.

 Please see the following regulations for detailed rules and calculations.